11 – Anthony

 Everyone took a chair and lined up to put them away.
 All except Anton.
 He stood to one side and stared at nothing in particular, then began.

 The shortcut I took through the woods was my usual one.
-The sky on the other hand got darker far quicker than its usual time, even this late in the year.
+The sky, on the other hand, got darker far quicker than usual, even this late in the year.
 It was almost like the clouds wanted to blot out the already lacking sun.

-The path led through woods on the outskirts of town, past a couple of farms, to my dad’s.
-It wound around small ponds and copses of trees, bordered with thorns and nettles and any other plant that could hurt you.
+The path led through woods on the outskirts of town, past a couple of farms, to my dad’s place.
+It wound around small ponds and copses of trees, bordered with thorns, nettles, and any other plant that could hurt you.
 The path split every now and then, but I grew up here.
 I knew every twist and turn the woods could throw at me.
 Until that day.

-At first I thought I’d been so lost in my head, I’d gotten lost in reality.
-I ended up back at a point in the woods the path split into six different directions.
-Each one was identical and without knowing which path I was on in the first place, I had no way to tell which one was which.
+At first I thought I’d been so lost in my head that I’d gotten lost in reality.
+I ended up back at a point where the path split into six different directions.
+Each one was identical, and without knowing which path I’d been on in the first place, I had no way to tell which was which.

-But hey, I figured all I had to do was walk down one to see where it led and backtrack to the split to take the right path from there.
+But hey, I figured all I had to do was walk down one to see where it led, then backtrack to the split and take the right one from there.

 Halfway down that first path, I passed a man.
 A tall man, freakishly tall, blocking my way.
 I could make out his pale skin, but his features were hidden in the shadows of the leaves.
 With the sky getting darker by the second, I politely told him “good evening” and walked on by.
 His head turned after me without a word, so I sped up.